ryancdickson/crp-staging/content/index.md

 The Chrome Root Program Policy below establishes the minimum requirements for CA certificates to be included as trusted in a default installation of Chrome.

+Chrome Root Program Participants MUST satisfy the requirements defined in this policy, including taking responsibility for ensuring the continued compliance of all corresponding subordinate CAs and delegated third parties participating in the PKI.

+The requirements included in this policy are effective immediately, unless explicitly stated as otherwise.

+Any questions regarding this policy can be directed to chrome-root-program [at] google [dot] com.

 ### Apply for Inclusion

-CA Owners that satisfy the requirements defined in the policy below may apply for self-signed root CA certificate inclusion in the Chrome Root Store using [these](apply-for-inclusion.md) instructions.
+CA Owners that satisfy the requirements defined in the policy below may apply for self-signed root CA certificate inclusion in the Chrome Root Store using [these]((apply-for-inclusion.md)) instructions.

+The Chrome Root Program continuously evolves this policy to enhance the security and resilience of the Internet ecosystem, consistent with Google's ongoing [commitment](#chromes-ongoing-commitment-to-transport-security) to secure and reliable network connections in Chrome.
+This involves establishing and periodically strengthening minimum requirements for CAs.
+New requirements, sometimes only for applicants, are introduced to progressively raise the baseline of trust and drive the adoption of modern, agile, and secure PKI practices.
+This phased approach allows the program to integrate advancements and best practices, ensuring that certificates included in the Chrome Root Store consistently provide value to Chrome end users that exceeds the risk of their continued inclusion, while accounting for the practicalities of protecting users at scale.

+Therefore, applicants are expected to continuously adhere to the policies outlined herein, irrespective of their inclusion request submission date.
+All applicants must satisfy the criteria set forth in both the ["Minimum Requirements for CAs included in the Chrome Root Store"](#minimum-requirements-for-cas-included-in-the-chrome-root-store) and ["Minimum Requirements for Applicant CAs Requesting Inclusion into the Chrome Root Store"](#minimum-requirements-for-applicant-cas-requesting-inclusion-into-the-chrome-root-store) Sections.
+Where requirements in these sections differ, the applicant-specific requirements shall take precedence.

 ### Chrome's Ongoing Commitment to Transport Security